Luc Boltanski

-Luc Boltanski (born 4 January 1940) is a French sociologist, Professor at the School for Advanced Studies in the Social Sciences, Paris, and founder of the Groupe de Sociologie Politique et Morale, known as the leading figure in the new "pragmatic" school of French sociology.
+Luc Boltanski (born 4 January 1940) is a French sociologist, born in Paris.
+He is Professor at the School for Advanced Studies in the Social Sciences (Paris), and founder of the Groupe de Sociologie Politique et Morale, known as the leading figure in the new "pragmatic" school of French sociology.
 His work has significantly influenced sociology, political economy and social history.

 Work

 Boltanski contributed to the start of the "political and moral sociology" framework.
 Political and moral sociology has gradually developed as a research programme—in the sense proposed by Imre Lakatos—around a conceptual nucleus looking to construct a theory of action based on Émile Durkheim's theory of moral fact, revising the inheritance of ‘methodological structuralism’ from the point of view of dynamics and processes.
 The research program stresses how, in many conflicts, the characteristics of the disputants change during the course of the conflict.
 This work has influenced research on civic culture within and beyond French sociology.

 Boltanski's most recent work deals with the links between detective novels and the emergence of the nation state.